 (a) Unless otherwise agreed by all Members, no Member shall be required to make an additional capital contribution to the capital of this Company.
 Any Member who voluntarily expends money on behalf of the Company and in furtherance of Company purposes shall be deemed to have made a loan to such Company, which loan shall accrue interest at an annual rate of seven percent (7%), compounded annually which principal and interest shall have priority over any and all other sums owed to or payable to the Member(s).
+Notwithstanding anything else herein to the contrary, no expenditures of personal funds shall be considered spent on behalf of the Company and in furtherance of Company purposes unless such expenditure has the prior approval of the Manager(s).

 (b) The Managers shall be permitted to obtain additional financing through any form necessary in the amount required, on such terms and conditions as it in its sole discretion deems appropriate, from third parties.
 In connection with any financing which permits the admission of additional Members, the Percentage Interests of the Members shall be diluted proportionately, based on their respective Percentage Interests immediately prior to any such dilution.
 Without in any way limiting the foregoing, the interest of any third party admitted to the Company pursuant to this Section in the Net Profits, Net Losses and distributions of cash or property of any nature may have such priority or priorities in relationship to the interests therein of the other Members as the Managers may in its sole discretion determine.
-Notwithstanding anything else herein, the Members specifically authorize the issuance of Preferred Units to Kathleen K. Adams or an entity established by her or her family in exchange for a capital contribution in an amount up to \$250,000 as initial financing for the operations of the entity.
-The Members further authorize the issuance of Preferred Units to Luke C. Bean in exchange for advisory and legal services to the Company.